Most recent 40 articles: Skeptical Science

 |

-Nov 21 · On February 14, 2023 we announced our Rebuttal Update Project.
+Apr 2 · On February 14, 2023 we announced our Rebuttal Update Project.
 This included an ask for feedback about the added "At a glance" section in the updated basic rebuttal versions.
 This weekly blog post series highlights this new section of one of the updated basic rebuttal versions and serves as a "bump" for our ask.
-This week features "How sensitive is our climate?".
+This week features "Global warming and the El Niño Southern Oscillation".
 More will follow in the upcoming weeks.
 Please follow the Further Reading link at the bottom to read the full rebuttal and to join the discussion in the comment thread there.
-Climate sensitivity is of the utmost importance.
-Why?
-Because it is the factor that determines how much the planet will warm up due to our ...
+This particular myth is distinguished by the online storm that it stirred up back in 2009.
+So what ...
 Read more ... |

 |